[Joon-Ki Han’s HR Insights]

 How Did My Friend Become a Leading Business Figure in China?

 Lessons on Nurturing Professionals in an Age of Uncertainty, from Dalian An Unexpected Gift of Friendship A close acquaintance of mine once told me about traveling across France at the personal invitation of football legend Guus Hiddink.
 He had designed the entire itinerary like a tactical masterstroke and covered every expense for his dearest friends.
-While my own experience didn’t involve Europe’s romantic scenery, I was recently blessed with something equally unforgettable—an invitation to Dalian, China, from an old
+While my own experience didn’t involve Europe’s romantic scenery, I was recently blessed with something equally unforgettable—an invitation to Dalian, China, from an old friend

 Read More »